Optimal transport by a Lagrangian dynamics of population distribution: Results

 In this way we obtain the whole set of susceptibilities for different time steps $n$ given a single realization of the dynamical process.
+The time complexity of this computation is of order $TN^2$ for sparse interaction matrices $\Lambda, \Gamma$.
 The time average of local susceptibilities are then defined as follows